Aspie96/blog/content/posts/free_software.md

 The concept of "source code" exists for non-software assets too and it has the same meaning: the preferred form of the work for making modifications.
 It's arguably less fundamental than for software, though, since books and art pieces are intelligible to humans (and, with some effort, also modifiable) even when stored in other formats.
 Some copyleft free licences (such as the GNU GPL) require that access to source code is given when distributing a derivative, while others (such as CC BY-SA and the Free Art License) do not.

 The same digital asset (for example, an image) can be stored in a computer file in many different *formats* that represent the same information differently.
 Some file formats can only be read using proprietary software (due to secrets or legal restrictions), constraining the user, while others can be dealt with using free and open source software.
-When distributing free cultural works, it's important to use a free format, so as to avoid these restrictions.
+When distributing free cultural works, a free format should be preferred so as to avoid these restrictions.

 ## Examples